 For the second consecutive year the Company has paid both interim and final dividends.
-A final dividend of 8 cents per share has been declared, to be paid on 27 September 2013.
-Combined with the 4 cents per share interim dividend (paid on 28 March 2013) fully franked dividends totalling 12 cents per share will be paid to shareholders from profits generated during 2012/13.
+A final dividend of eight cents per share has been declared, and paid on 27 September 2013.
+Combined with the four cents per share interim dividend (paid on 28 March 2013) fully franked dividends totalling 12 cents per share have been paid to shareholders from profits generated during 2012/13.